Skin diseases increase after days of heavy rain

 People with sensitive skin or chronic skin conditions such as eczema or psoriasis are also susceptible to relapse and worsening during this period.
 In addition, urban rainwater often contains fine dust, chemicals or microorganisms that can cause irritation, rash, itching or secondary infection if not treated promptly.

 In some cases, excessive scratching causes the skin to be scratched, making it susceptible to bacterial invasion, leading to inflammation, pus, and requiring intensive medical treatment.
-In cases of skin fungus like Ms. K., in addition to antifungal topical medications, nutrient iontophoresis technology to help regenerate and soothe the skin is also applied to shorten recovery time.
+In cases of skin fungus like Ms. K.'s, in addition to antifungal topical medications, nutrient iontophoresis technology to help regenerate and soothe the skin is also applied to shorten recovery time.
 After about two weeks of treatment, her skin condition has improved significantly.

-When wet, you should immediately bathe with clean water and antibacterial soap, change into dry, airy clothes, paying special attention to drying areas that are prone to moisture such as between the toes, groin, and armpits.
+When wet, you should immediately bathe with clean water and antibacterial soap, change into dry, airy clothes, paying special attention to drying areas prone to moisture such as between the toes, groin, and armpits.
 Avoid wearing closed shoes if your feet are not completely dry, avoid wearing tight clothes for long periods of time, and absolutely do not share personal items such as towels, socks, and shoes with others.

 Living with goiter for more than 40 years, patient faces risk of acute respiratory failure